MaximeLionel/csapp/3_11 Floating-Point Code.md

 	* Assembly code on book:
 		![[image-20240619155030256.png|400]]
 		![[image-20240619155051303.png|400]]
-		* a, x, and b are passed in XMM registers `%xmm0–%xmm2`, while i is passed in register `%edi`.
+		* a, x, and b are passed in XMM registers `%xmm0–%xmm2`
+		* i is passed in register `%edi`.
-		* lines 2–3: standard two-instruction sequence is used to convert argument x to double.
+		* lines 2–3: standard two-instruction sequence is used to convert argument x from single precision to double.
-		* line 5: convert argument i to double.
+		* line 5: convert argument i from integer to double.
 		* Return in register `%xmm0`.
 	* In real life, it's like:
 		* AXV - Compile in avx code with `-mavx` option: `gcc -mavx -Og -fno-stack-protector -S funct.c -o funct_avx.s`